sarvghotra/KAIR/docs/README_SwinIR.md

-# Have made some changes to train (large) swinIR models for x1 (only denoising), x2, x3, and x4
+# Made some changes to train (large) swinIR models for x1 (only denoising), x2, x3, and x4 scenarios more efficiently

-- Following are some noteable features/changes:
+## Following are some noteable changes:
     1. Fp16 support
     2. Tensorboard support
     3. Absolute paths are required in the config (json) files